Zacky3181V/prog_lect_wfa/README.md

 ```
 git clone https://github.com/Zacky3181V/prog_lect_wfa
 ```
+2. Ensure that Targeting Pack and SDK Package for .NET Framework 4.6.1 are installed (You can do it in Visual Studio Installer)
-2. Open in in Visual Studio
+3. Open Solution in Visual Studio
-3. Before running choose which project you would like to Run
 4. Run!
+Notice, near "Start" button you can choose which of the project you want to run.
 ## Screenshots
 ![first app](https://imgur.com/ygRHBcU.jpg)
 ![second_app](https://imgur.com/7M9ZREH.jpg)